Spenz7/Duty-planner/README.md

 Welcome
 Chemistry experiment planner - Created during 2019 to help with chemistry homework

-Covid website - Created during 2022 with a teammate as part of a competition called iNTUition 8.0.
-Titled Healthfix.

 Duty planner - Created during 2022 to help automate manual planning of duties